maveniverse/mima/README.md

 and has no transitive dependencies.
 In case of libraries intended to work in both modes, inside but outside of Maven as well, this dependency may be always present.

+**IMPORTANT NOTES**: If your library is intended to be used as Maven Plugin, and you plan to support Maven 3.9 and older (Resolver 1.x line), your codebase MUST use Resolver 1.x APIs, for example you must use deprecated `Artifact#getFile()` method, as Resolver 2.x APIs are not available in Maven 3.9.x and older.
+If you plan to support only Maven 3.10.x and above (Resolver 2.x line), you may use Resolver 2.x APIs freely, but your library will not work with Maven 3.9.x and older.

 ### Standalone Sisu

 To be used when library using MIMA runs standalone, and you still want to enjoy the benefits of Eclipse Sisu dynamism